Research Projects

 When is an adolescent an adult?

 Much of our research has examined the extended period of adolescence.
 Adolescence is a period of enhanced learning and adaptiveness to the many social, physical and cognitive demands of this development phase as they move from dependence to relative independence from their parents and caregivers.
 It is a time when youth form a sense of who they are and hope to be.
-While there are continued changes in brain and behavior over the life span, there are especially significant changes during the prolonged period of adolescence that extends into the twenties.
+While there are continued changes in brain and behavior over the lifespan, there are especially significant changes during the prolonged period of adolescence that extends into the twenties.

 Columbia Affiliations